 6. Process mining

-This method is based on data that uses event logs like start date or due date to analyze, track, and improve business processes.
+This method is based on data that uses event logs, such as start date or due date to analyze, track, and improve business processes.

 It lets you uncover hidden patterns, identify problems, and optimize process performance.